SuperJakov/Canvas-Flow-Studio/README.md

 ### Basic Text-to-Image Workflow

-1. Drag a Text Input node onto the canvas
+1. Drag a text node onto the canvas
 2. Type a detailed description for an image
-3. Drag an AI Image Generation node onto the canvas
+3. Drag an image node onto the canvas
-4. Connect the Text Input to the AI Image Generation node
+4. Connect the text node to the image node
 5. Execute the workflow to generate your image

-### Advanced Chained Workflow
+### Image edit workflow

-1. Start with a Text Input node (e.g., "A beautiful landscape with mountains")
+1. Follow instructions before this
-2. Connect to an AI Image Generation node to create the initial image
+2. Add instruction node to your canvas
-3. Add another Text Input node with modification instructions (e.g., "Add snow to the mountains")
+3. Connect the generate image node with your instruction node
-4. Connect both the generated image and the modification text to an Image Editing AI node
+4. Type instruction on how to edit the image in the instruction node
-5. Execute to see your modified image
+5. Run the instruction node

 ## Contributing